* This is the Professional Version. *

 Complement components have many biologic functions (eg, stimulation of chemotaxis, triggering of mast cell degranulation independent of IgE).

-Complement activation: There are 3 pathways of complement activation (Fig. 3: Complement activation pathways.):
+Complement activation: There are 3 pathways of complement activation (see Figure: Complement activation pathways.):

 Classical pathway components are labeled with a C and a number (eg, C1, C3), based on the order in which they were identified.
 Alternative pathway components are often lettered (eg, factor B, factor D) or named (eg, properdin).